machingclee/machingclee.github.io/static/media/181-scale-socketio.fd4f6a3d.md

   [![](/assets/tech/181/001.png)](/assets/tech/181/001.png)

-- Each of the users connect to web-socket server as normal.
+- Each of the `u_k`'s connects to web-socket server as normal.

 - For each of `ws_k`'s, they still rely on `room`'s for publishing messages within a group of sockets.